FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Dehydration

-Sticky gums, sunken eyes, very low energy; repeated vomiting; black/tarry stool.
+Sticky gums, sunken eyes, very low energy, repeated vomiting, or black/tarry stool.

 Eye pain or sudden vision changes

-Squinting, pawing at the eye, or sudden cloudiness.
+Squinting, pawing at the eye, sudden cloudiness, or obvious discomfort.

-FIP is time-sensitive, but these signs are also urgent for many other conditions.
-If you’re unsure, treat it as urgent.
+FIP is time-sensitive, but these same signs are also urgent for several other serious conditions.
+If you are unsure, treat it as urgent.

 Helpful next steps (Pawfect Cat Care)